rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 **Integrity checking and viewing reports**

-In this exercise you will learn how to run an integrity check of the system and view the reports that tripwire generates for you.
+In this exercise you will learn how to run an integrity check of the system and view the reports that Tripwire generates for you.

 ### To run an integrity check

-Running tripwire in this mode (integrity check mode) compares the current file system objects with their properties in the tripwire database.
-Discrepancies between the database and the current file system objects are printed to the standard output while tripwire runs in this mode.
-After the check is complete tripwire also generates a report file in the directory specified in the twcfg.txt file (/var/lib/tripwire/report/).
+Running Tripwire in this mode (integrity check mode) compares the current file system objects with their properties in the Tripwire database.
+Discrepancies between the database and the current file system objects are printed to the standard output while Tripwire runs in this mode.
+After the check is complete Tripwire also generates a report file in the directory specified in the twcfg.txt file (/var/lib/tripwire/report/).

 1. Run an integrity check.
 Type: